-Goopy's fun scary ghost sounds, scary ghost noises, ghost ooo sound effects and other real ghost sound effects should make kids believe in ghosts and scare up some noise.
+Goopy's fun scary ghost sounds, scary ghost noises, ghost ooo sound effects and real ghost sound effects should make kids believe in ghosts and scare up some noise.
 Sounds of real life can be scarier than ghost sound effects.

 Sound is powerful.
 Goopy favors the “OOO-OOO-OOO” repetition of the three “o” letters in his name.
 These repetitions can be pronounced like “o” in Goopy or “o” in Ghost.
 Sensations help children sort out their world.

 Is barking, howling, shrieking, snarling, snorting or growling noise common?
 Are slithering, creeping, hovering, crawling, scratching, burrowing or wiggling hooves, paws, fins, flippers, wings, tails or claws real?

-Can gnawing, scratching rat spirits be caught?
-Will lyrebird spirits forever protect territories with ringing school bells, blaring car alarms, pounding construction hammers, grinding chain saws or recess bell sounds in the middle of the night?
+Sounds of real life can be scarier than ghost sounds.
+Could lyrebird spirits forever protect territories with blaring car alarms, pounding hammers, grinding chain saws or recess bell sounds in the middle of the night?

 A desert oasis may look real.
 With splashing, the image seems more realistic.
 Ghosts accompanied with vibrant sonorities give stronger proof for belief than mere sightings.
 Seeing may not be believing.

 Ghostly encounters may extend from past forms or conditions.
 People may believe they're going crazy when they hear the din of dripping, gurgling, sloshing or running water when and where no water is present.

 Sounds arouse emotions.
 Who could relax with water swishing into the room?
 Imagine the excitement of heavy footsteps or hoofbeats coming closer.
 Test your fear at articulatedsounds.com.

 Silence seems boring.
 Slamming doors could mean Goopy is raiding the refrigerator.
 Is the refrigerator haunted?
 Is the ghost screeching “it's empty”?
 There is no quiz at the end of the video.

 Track the source.
 Is it rising, falling, coming, going or staying in place?
 Is the timer ready to ring?
 Step forth as a paranormal inspector.
 Figure out what's resonating in the video below.